nisha8c/Typescript_NotesApp_React/README.md

 # Different things used:
 1. react-bootstrap
 2. Bootstrap
+3. uuid
+4.
-3. react-select (instead of form.select to have different way of adding input)
+5. react-select (instead of form.select to have different way of adding input)
-4. react-bootstrap :
+6. react-bootstrap :
    a. container
    b. form
    c. stack